adamchalmers/blog/content/kubernetes-problems.md

 4. Notice that there's a pod (kangaroo-backend:1.16) that isn't part of any declared spec, so bring the system in line with the declared spec by stopping the pod.

 ![A kubernetes doing a rolling upgrade of the pods in a deployment](/kubernetes-problems/rolling-upgrade.png)

-## Problem: I want isolation from other teams using the same cluster

-Say you've got a Deployment that matches any pods with the labels `role: backend`.
-This works fine -- you write a pod tempalte with the label `role: backend`, and it gets replicated in the Deployment.
-What if another team deploys a Pod of their own with `role: backend`?
-You don't want to accidentally replicate another team's stuff!

-One solution would be to always add a little prefix to those labels, so instead of `backend` your teams agree to use labels like `kangaroo-backend` and `emu-backend`.
-This relies on everyone having the discipline to keep to the rules.
-Even if everyone agrees, eventually someone might make a mistake, slip up, and deploy something with the wrong label.
-This could cause serious problems!
-Imagine if you accidentally replicated a service that was supposed to be a singleton!

-Luckily Kubernetes has a built-in way to isolate teams from each other.
-It's called a [Namespace].
-They let you isolate teams or projects from each other, so their names don't clash.
-Just like how multiple Rust projects can export symbols with the same name, for example, `std::Option::map` and `futures::StreamExt::map`.
-Just use `--namespace` in the kubectl CLI to choose which namespace you want to deploy to.

-> Note: at Cloudflare, we usually use two namespaces per team, e.g. "datalossprevention-staging" and "datalossprevention-production".
-Then when we deploy new K8s changes, we can deploy them in staging to make sure they work, and then deploy them in prod, knowing our changes won't interfere with other teams.

 ## Problem: I need to route traffic to all pods in a deployment